The Importance of Earnest Money

 To throw the contingency back on the seller, a buyer is ideally allowed to set a contingency on the earnest money that says, for example, that the amount of earnest money on your real estate purchase will go up upon acceptance of the offer or some other seller-related action.
 In that kind of practice, the seller is rewarded for making a good faith effort to be serious about selling the home just as the buyer is offering a good faith effort to purchase the home.

 If your Realtor asks you to make out the earnest money check to your real estate agency, it’s probably not because he’s trying to dupe you out of cash.
 Earnest money never goes directly to the seller and instead resides in an escrow account, sometimes held by your real estate agency, until closing.
 Several area title companies also offer escrow services so it is not uncommon to make your earnest money payment to the title agency handling your real estate transaction.

 Earnest Money Communication

 There are other little tips and tricks to help you remain secure in your earnest money offer, all of which can be handled by your realtor.
-Remember, this is your real estate purchase so make sure that you are comfortable with everything that goes on around the transaction.
+Remember, this is your real estate purchase, so make sure you are comfortable with everything around the transaction.
 If you are not comfortable with the earnest money amount, say so.
 If you are not comfortable with the language included in the offer, say so.

 Related resources for purchase offer fundamentals: Deal in Details | Home Buying Process | Home Buying Cycle | Home Buying Considerations | Purchase Offer Basics | Offer Price Influences | The Agent Derivative